hippylib/muq-hippylib/src/tutorial.md

 ![png](SubsurfaceBayesian_files/SubsurfaceBayesian_11_1.png)

-### 6. Set up the misfit functional and generate synthetic observations
+### 6. Set up the likelihood and generate synthetic observations

 To setup the observation operator $\mathcal{B}: \mathcal{V} \mapsto \mathbb{R}^{n_t}$, we generate $n_t$ (`ntargets` in the code below) random locations where to evaluate the value of the state.